Bridging factor and sparse models: Theoretical Results

 \section{Theoretical Results}

-In this section we collect all the theoretical guarantees for the estimation of the model \eqref{E:DGP} by using the proposed three-stage method described above.
-Specifically, Section 3.1 deals with estimation and Section 3.2 with inference on the (partial) covariance structure of $\b\Pi$.
+In this section, we collect all the theoretical guarantees for estimating the model \eqref{E:DGP} by using the proposed multi-stage method described above.
+Specifically, Subsection \ref{SS:estimation} presents non-asymptotic bounds for the (parametric) estimation, Subsection \ref{SS:forecast} deals similar results concerning forecasting, and Subsection \ref{SS:inference} deals with inference on the (partial) covariance structure of $\b U_t$.